inkarkat/vim-RepeatableYank/README.md

   the specified {09-\*+~/-} register turned out to be far less useful (at least to me and Enno Nagel, who suggested this enhancement) than the ability to consistently accumulate in any register.
+- CHG: Change default register from "a to the configured default register (typically quote\_quote), as that's consistent with Vim's built-in behavior.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.039!__